The-OpenROAD-Project/RePlAce/doc/ScriptUsage.md

     If netlist is found in both of verilog and DEF, RePlAce shows __WARNING__, and parses netlist from the DEF file.
     (DEF > Verilog)

-3. Current RePlAce doesn't support multiple LEF files.
-    I recommend to concatenate 'Multiple LEF files' into one LEF file using below command.

-        $ cat techlib.lef leon2.lef > leon2_concat.lef

-    Be sure that concatenated-LEF file must have the single __END LIBRARY__ statement.
-    (I’ll try to fix this issue later)